 - The St. Louis County Library Headquarters is celebrating Black Music Month on Thursday at 7 p.m. with a special performance by Gregory Carr entitled Call and Response: The History of Negro Spirituals.
 Learn more at the library’s website.

-- Angelus will perform in concert in the sanctuary of the Episcopal Church of the Holy Communion on Thursday at 7 p.m.
+- Angelus in the sanctuary of the on Thursday at 7 p.m.
 Angelus is dedicated to the performance of sacred music of varied religious traditions and historical periods.
 The concert is free, but a free will offering will be accepted.

 Saturday, June 23

-- Oliver Johnson will play at Jimmy’s Café on the Park in Clayton on Saturday beginning at 8 p.m.
+- Oliver Johnson will play at in Clayton on Saturday beginning at 8 p.m.

 Sunday, June 24